 Do You Have to Polish Before Waxing?

 This is another big question that car owners ask.
 Now you know that you should always wax after polishing, does that mean you should always polish before waxing?
 (I know right, it gets a bit confusing).

-It’s not always necessary to polish a car before you wax it.
+It’s not always necessary to polish a car before you wax it every time.
 Polishing removes a layer of your clear coat, so it should only be done when you want to remove damage and scratches.

 Of course, polishing helps prep the surface by stripping old layers of wax, but you are also very likely to cut away some paint, even if you only plan on removing the wax.

 That’s why I like to use what’s called a pre-wax cleanser instead.
-This removes old wax layers without harming the paint.
+This removes old wax layers without harming cutting away the paint.

 My favourite is called R222 Paintwork Cleanser.
 It’s really nice to apply and buffs off very easily.
 You simply apply it either by hand or machine using a foam or microfiber applicator, wait for 10 minutes to allow it to dry, and then buff it off using a microfiber towel.

 It does a great job at stripping old wax and prepping the surface and increasing the level of gloss and shine, without removing any clear coat.